tgirke/GEN242/content/en/tutorials/linux/linux.md

 * `Ctrl-w H` or `Ctrl-w K`: toggles between horizontal/vertical splits
 * `Ctrl-spacebar`: omni completion for R objects/functions when nvim is in insert mode.
 Note, this has been remapped in `init.vim` from difficult to type default `Ctrl-x Ctrl-o`.
 * `:set mouse=n`: enables mouse support and `: set mouse-=n` disables it
 * `:set mouse=a`: enables mouse support and `: set mouse-=a` disables it.
 The `a` option applies it to all vim modes, which sometimes results in unexpected behavior.
 For some users the `n` option may be more suitable.
+To enable mouse support by default, add set mouse=n to Nvim’s config file located in a user’s home under ~/.config/nvim/init.vim.
 * `:h nvim-R`: opens nvim-R's user manual; navigation works the same as for any Vim/Nvim help document
 * `:Rhelp fct_name`: opens help for a function from nvim's command mode with text completion support
 * `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)